giampierobartolomei/Camera_Glasses/README.md

 'ffmpeg -i input.avi -c:v libx264 -crf 23 -preset medium -c:a aac -b:a 128k output.mp4'

+If you need to rotate the video file:

+'ffmpeg -i output.mp4 -vf "transpose=2" -c:a copy output_r.mp4'

 now the video is ready for the Computer Vision Program.

 K = 0.785